Student hardship funds explained

-Luckily, UK universities have student hardship funds available to support low-income students enduring financial hardship.
+Luckily, UK universities continue to provide student hardship funds to support students in financial difficulty.

-But what is a student hardship fund, who is eligible, and where can you find them?
-This post tells you everything you need to know about accessing student hardship funds in 2023.
+But what is a student hardship fund, who is eligible, and where can you find them in 2025?
+This guide covers everything you need to know.

 What is a student hardship fund?

-A student hardship fund is a financial support program designed to support students that are experiencing financial difficulties.
+A student hardship fund is a financial support programme designed to help students facing financial difficulties.

-Unlike student maintenance loans offered as part of Student Finance, student hardship funds are usually provided by universities or other educational institutions, and most won’t need to be paid back in the future.
+Unlike maintenance loans from Student Finance, hardship funds are usually administered by universities or colleges, and they don’t normally need to be repaid.

-Who is eligible for a student hardship fund?
+Who is eligible for student hardship funds in 2025?

 How much money do student hardship funds offer?